-Are you a young person experiencing psychosis or mental ill-health?
+Are you a young person experiencing psychosis or mental health challenges?

-The MIFWA Early Intervention Recovery Program (EIRP) is for young people aged 16 to 30 years who have been diagnosed with a mental illness including first episode of psychosis.
+MIFWA’s Early Intervention Recovery Program (EIRP) is for young people aged 16 to 30 years who have been diagnosed with mental health challenges, including first episode of psychosis.

-Operating across the Perth Metropolitan area, our EIRP team supports people to re-establish or maintain social, professional and educational networks.
+Operating across the Perth Metropolitan area, our EIRP team supports you to re-establish or maintain social, professional and educational networks.

-The program is initially for 6 months but can continue for up to one year.
+The program is initially for 6 months but can continue for up to 12 months.

 Areas of Support We Provide

 We understand each person’s mental health journey is different, so we tailor our supports around your needs, aspirations, goals and recovery.
 The EIRP team provides one-on-one support in your own home and local community, working with you to set goals and reconnect with your priorities.

 - Assistance to get back into employment or study

 - Help with stress management and relaxation

 - Provide opportunities for friendships and community connections